omahacodeschool/javascript-toy__dom-exercises/01-show-one-element/QUESTIONS.md

 ---

 > Remove `window.onload = function() {` (and the closing `}`) from **global.js**.
 Does the link still reveal the text?
 What is the purpose of this code that you've removed?

+Clicking the link does not reveal the text anymore.
+The link simply shows as a hyperlink to #.
+We also get the following error message in console Uncaught TypeError: Cannot read property 'addEventListener' of null(anonymous function) @ global.js:9.

+The purpose of the code we just removed is to implement the function when the page is loaded.

 ---